nim-lang/Nim/doc/manual.rst

     Vector {.bycopy.} = object
       x, y, z: float

-Nim will pass objects larger than 24 bytes by reference for performance.
-Using `bycopy` disables this.
-The `bycopy` can be used with `exportc` when interfacing with C to match the function signature exactly.
+The Nim compiler automatically determines whether a parameter is passed by value or by reference based on the parameter type's size.
+If a parameter must be passed by value or by reference, (such as when interfacing with a C library) use the bycopy or byref pragmas.

 Byref pragma
 ------------